Andy-Big/Sparrow_00.01.04.00.02/README.md

 The oscilloscope application should start itself within 5-20 seconds, but if it doesn't start - just turn off the oscilloscope by long-pressing the power button (or unplugging the power connector) and turn it on again.

 # Change History

+#### **a005** 30.01.2025

+- The text of the waveform labels in the oscillogram window is now framed with a black outline, so that they are more visible on the signal form.
+- The measurement result items can now be switched between the standard one, with the channel name, and the colored one, without a name.
+Without channel names, the measurement items become more compact and take up less space.
+Switching is done using the "*Names/Colors*" menu item, which is called by clicking on the measurement result item.
+- The arrow icon for expanding the measurement items has been removed, so that the measurement items have become slightly lower.
+Expanding is done by clicking on the right side of the measurement item.
+- The background of the measurement items has been made slightly darker.
+- The measurement panel has been slightly raised so as not to block the horizontal scale

 #### **a004** 24.01.2025